 - Allow your child to take the lead – You are not responsible for setting goals for your child!
 Try to avoid influencing them with what you want them to achieve and instead let them be the ones to identify their goals.
-We are far more likely to be motivated by a goal we set ourselves than one set by someone achieve, no matter how tempting it is in wanting to lead them there.
+We are far more likely to be motivated by a goal we set ourselves than one set by someone else, no matter how tempting it is in wanting to lead them there.
 Be a guide only in helping them identify what they want.

 - Display their goals – This is such an important step with helping to keep your child motivated towards their goals.
 Stick it somewhere they will see it frequently, or where as a family you can all see it.
 It may be on the wall beside their bed, above their desk or somewhere else highly visible to keep them motivated and remind you to check in.

 - Narrow Their Focus – Big dreams are great and we don’t want them to be discouraged so instead of telling them those goals are impossible, ask them to narrow their focus on a smaller goal that could lead them closer to that big goal.
 It may be making the school football team or saving $50 from chores over the next 6 months.
-We want to give them confidence and build them up, so we want them to have goals that are in reach while maintaining a positive perspective on their giant, not yet in reach goals.
+We want to give them confidence and build them up, so we want them to have goals that are within reach while maintaining a positive perspective on their giant, not-yet-in-reach goals.

 - Be their biggest cheerleader – Kids thrive on positive reinforcement and encouragement.
-Praise your child when they take steps towards reaching their goals.
+Praise your child when they take specific steps towards reaching their goals.
 This means praising the tiny steps in the beginning and then the bigger ones as they move forward.
 Check in on their progress and talk through with them if they are feeling doubt.
 We all need accountability and for children, you are their biggest source of accountability and support.

 Free SMART Goal Setting Worksheet

 A great way to get started on goal setting with kids is to use a simple goal setting worksheet.
 I have put together this free goal setting for kids worksheet that you can print off as often as you like.

-This SMART goal setting worksheet will help your child answer the questions they need to turn their goal into an actionable plan and to simplify their goal setting steps in a way they can understand.
+This SMART goal setting worksheet will help your child answer the questions they need to turn their goal into an actionable plan and to simplify their goal-setting steps in a way they can understand.

-Grab your free goal setting worksheet here.
+Grab your free goal setting worksheet.

 Other Goal Setting Exercises For Children

 There are loads of ways you can get children thinking about goals.
 One of my favourite exercises aside from using a simple worksheet are to have them create a vision board.

 They may put inspiration on the grades they want to achieve, or places they want to visit.
 Savings goals are easily added to vision boards with images of what they are saving for.
-You can use a pin board or just a sheet of cardboard with images glued on.
-It can be really simple!
+You can use a pinboard or just a sheet of cardboard with images glued on.

 For younger children, try watching one of their favourite shows with them or reading a book they love together and then asking them what they like or admire about their favourite characters.

 Do you and your family set regular goals?
-I would love to hear what some of your current goals are so make sure you drop a comment below!
+I would love to hear what some of your current goals are, so make sure you drop a comment below!